microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/place.md

 ---
 title: "place resource type"
 description: "Represents a place.
-It is the base type for a room or roomList." ms.localizationpriority: medium
+This resource is the base type for a room or roomList." ms.localizationpriority: medium
 author: "vrod9429"
 ms.subservice: "outlook"